-- B. The Administrative Office of Pennsylvania Courts shall design and publish the Confidential Information Form. - C. Instead of using the Confidential Information Form, a court of record may adopt a rule or order permitting the filing of any document in two versions, a "Redacted Version" and "Unredacted Version."
+- B. The Administrative Office of Pennsylvania Courts shall design and publish the Confidential Information Form. - C. Instead of using the Confidential Information Form, a court may adopt a rule or order permitting the filing of any document in two versions, a "Redacted Version" and "Unredacted Version."
 The "Redacted Version" shall not include any information set forth in Subsection A, while the "Unredacted Version" shall include the information.
-Redactions must be made in a manner that is visibly evident to the reader.
-This Subsection is not applicable to filings in a magisterial district court. - D. Parties and their attorneys shall be solely responsible for complying with the provisions of this section and shall certify their compliance to the court.
-The certification that shall accompany each filing shall be substantially in the following form: "I certify that this filing complies with the provisions of the Case Records Public Access Policy of the Unified Judicial System of Pennsylvania that require filing confidential information and documents differently than non-confidential information and documents." - E. A court or custodian is not required to review or redact any filed document for compliance with this section.
+Redactions must be made in a manner that is visibly evident to the reader. - D. Parties and their attorneys shall be solely responsible for complying with the provisions of this section and shall certify their compliance to the court.
+The certification that shall accompany each filing shall be substantially in the following form: "I certify that this filing complies with the provisions of the Public Access Policy of the Unified Judicial System of Pennsylvania: Case Records of the Appellate and Trial Courts that require filing confidential information and documents differently than non-confidential information and documents." - E. A court or custodian is not required to review or redact any filed document for compliance with this section.
 A party's or attorney's failure to comply with this section shall not affect access to case records that are otherwise accessible.

-- F. If a filed document fails to comply with the requirements of this section, a court of record may, upon motion or its own initiative, with or without a hearing order the filed document sealed, redacted, amended or any combination thereof.
-A court of record may impose sanctions, including costs necessary to prepare a compliant document for filing in accordance with applicable authority. - G. If a filed document fails to comply with the requirements of this section, a magisterial district court may, upon request or its own initiative, with or without a hearing order the filed document redacted, amended or both. - H. This section shall apply to all documents for any case filed with a court or custodian on or after the effective date of this policy.
+- F. If a filed document fails to comply with the requirements of this section, a court may, upon motion or its own initiative, with or without a hearing order the filed document sealed, redacted, amended or any combination thereof.
+A court may impose sanctions, including costs necessary to prepare a compliant document for filing in accordance with applicable authority. - G. This section shall apply to all documents for any case filed with a court or custodian on or after the effective date of this policy.